mmistakes/jekyll-theme-skinny-bones/getting-started/index.md

 ##### Teasers Images

 Teaser images appear on archive pages in the post grid and are also used in the off-canvas menu.
 If you don't assign a teaser image for a specific post or page, the default one will be used.
 The default image can be set in `_config.yml` under site wide configuration `teaser: 400x250.gif`.
-Teaser images should be roughly 400 x 250 pixels to scale at a comfortable size at the various screen breakpoints.
+Teaser images should be roughly 400 x 250 pixels to scale comfortably across screen sizes.

 <figure>
   <img src="{{ site.url }}/images/teaser-screenshot.jpg" alt="teaser image screenshot">
   <figcaption>Images outlined in red show how teasers typically display</figcaption>
 </figure>

-Similar to the feature images you don't want to go crazy and us large high resolution images.
+Similar to feature images you don't want to go crazy and use large high resolution assets for your teasers.
 Keep in mind performance and balance accordingly.

 To assign a teaser image on a post use the following YAML: